mootoday/www-mootoday-com/src/content/blog/dev-environments-in-the-cloud-are-a-half-baked-solution/index.md

 Regardless of these rumours, even for the currently available self-hosted offering, Gitpod does not provide instructions for a production-ready, highly available setup.
 I let you draw your own conclusions as to how difficult it may be to run Gitpod on your own.

+**Update - December 12, 2022**: Confirmed.
+[Ending support for Self Hosted and moving our source code to the open-source AGPL licence](https://www.gitpod.io/blog/introducing-gitpod-dedicated#ending-support-for-self-hosted-and-moving-our-source-code-to-the-open-source-agpl-licence).
+The related Hackernews discussion can be found [here](https://news.ycombinator.com/item?id=33907897).

 ### Supported tools & frameworks

 You would think a SaaS business which claims they run your dev environment in the cloud supported whatever tools & frameworks you need.